greltel/ABAP-PROJECTS/README.md

 ## Motivation for doing a Project based Repository

-The motivation for creating the repository was our desire to share our knowledge and our progress in ABAP.
+The motivation for creating the current repository was our desire to share our knowledge and our progress in ABAP.
+We would be very happy if through this initiative, we could help developers to develop their skills and improve their productivity
+We strongly believe that because there are not many ABAP developers, our libraries must be shared.
 Any suggestions are always welcome regarding code optimization or the addition of new functions.
-We strongly believe that because there are not many ABAP developers worldwide, our

 ## Contributors-Developers